-The Virginia Tech Police Department's annual Clery report articulates the university's policies regarding alcohol and controlled substances.
+The Virginia Tech Police Department's annual Clery Report articulates the university's policies regarding alcohol and controlled substances.
 The report also includes the university's crime statistics for violations referred and arrests for drug and alcohol law violations.
-It is published on the department's website and available on request (http://police.vt.edu/content/dam/police_vt_edu/clery-reports/2015-clery-act-annual-campus-security-fire-safety-report.pdf).
+It is published on the department's website (http://police.vt.edu/crime-stats/clery.html) and available on request.

 Where applicable, these reports also provide information about fire statistics in Virginia Tech residence halls.